LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 There are two hooks in this framework:

-- *useSpeechRecognition*, a React hook that gives a component access to a transcript of speech picked up from the user’s microphone.
+- *useSpeechRecognition*, a React hook that gives component access to a transcript of speech picked up from the user’s microphone.

-- *SpeechRecognition* which manages the global state of the Web Speech API, exposing functions to turn the microphone on and off.
+- *SpeechRecognition* manages the global state of the Web Speech API, exposing functions to turn the microphone on and off.

 ## Prerequisites

-This version requires React 16.8 so that React hooks can be used, please see the full framework README [here](https://www.npmjs.com/package/react-speech-recognition) for more information.
+This version requires React 16.8 so that React hooks can be used; please see the full framework README [here](https://www.npmjs.com/package/react-speech-recognition) for more information.

 Note: This framework uses WebSpeech API.
 Browser support for this API is currently limited, with Chrome having the best experience.
 As of June 2020 these browsers support the API:
   * Chrome (desktop): this is by far the smoothest experience
   * Microsoft Edge
-  * Chrome (Android): a word of warning about this platform, which is that there can be an annoying beeping sound when turning the microphone on.
+  * Chrome (Android): a word of warning about this platform: there can be an annoying beeping sound when turning the microphone on.
 This is part of the Android OS and cannot be controlled from the browser
   * Android webview
   * Samsung Internet

 ## What We’ll Make

-I will be making a simple voice memo app with basic voice commands that runs in the browser.
-If you would like to follow this tutorial please be ready to work with the create-react-app boilerplate.
+I will be making a simple voice memo app with basic voice commands that run in the browser.
+If you would like to follow this tutorial, please be ready to work with the create-react-app boilerplate.

 ![example](styledExample.png)